lastweakness/rerun/README.md

 Rerun's master branch is perfectly stable with no reasons to not use it.

-## Python Module or API
+## Python Module
-Rerun comes with a minimal python module called `rerun_core.py` that provides threaded running as `ThreadRun` and normal running as `Run`.
+Rerun comes with a python module called `rerun_core.py` that provides threaded running as `ThreadRun` and normal running as `Run`.
 There are also their root variants and an additional `XHostFix` for fixing an issue on Wayland.
  Syntax is very similar for all except `XHostFix` which requires no arguments.

+The module is easy to use and well-documented with docstrings and this README should help.

 Most of the module is simply layering one function over the other.